GCpeeper/HuntTheWampus/README.md

 Please keep the files organized based on folder name.
 I.e. Scenes go in the Sences folder, assests go in the asset folder, create subfolders as needed to keep everything organized.
 Color Scheme and vibe will be decided later, focuse on adding functionality over making it look good right now.

-Theme: Anceint Greece Legends, Heracules Hunting the Neniam Wampus or Sphinx so there is riddles
+Theme: Ancient Greece Legends, Heracules Hunting the Neniam Wampus or Sphinx so there is riddles
 Assets: I (Grady) am making assets.
 If there is any asset you reqire please ask

 Rooms: Use tiles set.
 45 tiles horizontal by 26 tiles vertial